BostonGene/pyigmap/steps/fastp/README.md

 Example:

-Not overlapped forward and reverse reads:
+There are such not overlapped forward and reverse reads:
 ```
 CCCAAA ->
           <- GGGTTT
 ```
-Mock merging with `--insert-size 1`:
+After mock merging them with `--insert-size 1` you get such read:
 ```
 CCCAAANAAACCC
 ```